Hermes-Internship/main-website-frontend/README.md

 General, Files section.

-Use ng serve to run the application
+Use npm run start to run the application
 And Ctrl C to close the application